Skip to main content

 Stromatolites

-Stromatolites are layered sedimentary formations created by the activity of microbial communities, particularly cyanobacteria.
+Stromatolites are layered sedimentary formations created by the growth of microbial mats, primarily cyanobacteria.
 These structures are among the oldest evidence of life on Earth, dating back over 3.5 billion years.
-Modern stromatolites can still be found in shallow marine environments, where they continue to form through similar biological processes.
+Modern stromatolites can still be found in some shallow marine environments, resembling ancient formations and providing insights into early life and its environmental interactions.

 Recommended video: